juliahi/diffcog/README.md

 * Other software in conda: sga (String Graph Assembler: [url:https://github.com/jts/sga/blob/master/README.md]), seqkit

-TODO

 ## Installation:
 * conda config --add channels bioconda
-* conda install python=2.7
-* conda install sga seqkit networkx numpy ...
+* conda install sga seqkit networkx numpy

-TODO
+## Running:
+Specify sets of reads in *config.py* file by specifying:
+- two sets of sample names and input files' suffixes for paired-end reads
+- input and output directory
+- optional: other parameters such as number of simplification iterations or minimal contig length.

+*./run_all.sh* runs workflow: builds graph, simplifies and runs heuristics with Snakemake.
+For parts of workflow see next sections.

-## Build graph using SGA -- run_sga
+## Build graph using SGA -- directory run_sga

 Use *SGA* to build String graph in specific way to be able to retrieve read counts from each condition.
 It assumes reads are the same length (i.e. untrimmed).